isomerpages/moe-acsj/_our-school/General Information/Sexuality Education.md

 providers.</p>
 <p>9.
 Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
 This form will be communicated&nbsp;
 to parents at the start of the year.
-The completed opt-out form is to be submitted by 26/04/2024.</p>
+The completed opt-out form is to be <strong>submitted by 11/04/2025</strong>.</p>
 <p>10.
 Parents can contact Mr Roystan Siah at <a href="siah_kim_tian_royston@schools.gov.sg" rel="noopener nofollow" target="_blank">siah_kim_tian_royston@schools.gov.sg</a>&nbsp;for
 discussion or to seek clarification about the school’s Sexuality Education programme.</p>